Cleo Fields Corruption Perception Index F (33%)

 Jackie Maloney- Ethics score F (33%)

-As an attorney, Jackie Maloney issued over five thousand dollars in campaign contributions to 7 Judges in her district of practice.
+As an attorney, Maloney issued over five thousand dollars in campaign contributions to 7 Judges in her district of practice.

 Jerry Smith Ethics score F (33%)

-From the time period 2020 to the present, Jerry Smith received over $115,000 from over 180 attorneys who may appear before him if elected.
+Since 2020, Jerry Smith received over $115,000 from over 180 attorneys who practice in his district.
 Mr. Smith received $2500 from 13 attorneys and $1,000 from 21 attorneys. $500 was issued by 50 attorneys.

-From the time period 2019 to the present, Jerry Smith issued $3650 to 10 judges in the 24th JDC.
+Since 2019, Jerry Smith issued $3650 to 10 judges in the 24th JDC.

 Lindsey Valenti Ethics score D (67%)

-As a candidate, Lindsey Valenti received more than $150, 000 from over 130 attorneys who may appear before her if elected.
-Ms. Valenti received $2,500 from 36 attorneys and $1,000 from 22 attorneys. $500 was received by 42 atorneys.
+As a candidate, Lindsey Valenti received more than $150, 000 from over 130 attorneys who practice in her district.
+Ms. Valenti received $2,500 from 36 attorneys and $1,000 from 22 attorneys. $500 was received by 42 attorneys.

 For consistency, the total scores were based on these three principles: